By Melinda Massie

 The day began with a lesson on bike setup and ended with a ride profile created by the group under the Master Instructor’s direction.
 My list of helpful tips had grown all day as the Spinning program had made subtle changes over the years.
 Our Master Instructor that day was a fantastic teacher and her execution of the ride provided the jump start for which I’d been searching.

 Beginning with the warm-up, she taught to heart rate monitors.
-I realized immediately that when I teach, I might be focusing too much on people who aren’t wearing monitors, possibly making them seem irrelevant.
+I realized immediately that when I lead spin workout routines, I might be focusing too much on people who aren’t wearing monitors, possibly making them seem irrelevant.
 I encourage the use of heart rate monitors and have handouts describing how to find target heart rate ranges available for each person, but because few people wear monitors regularly, I rarely teach to them.